 Here are our 10 best we have gathered in no particular order:

 Tags on a website are really important to see what your visitors are doing when they get there.
 Tag Assistant helps you verify that you have correctly installed various Google tags on your page and that they’re firing as you expect them to.

 Simply enable the assistant and reload the page to find which tags are present, and get a report for any errors that are currently affecting your implementation.
 This tool will for check Google tags including Google Analytics, AdWords Conversion Tracking, Google Tag Manager and more.

-Similar to Tag Assistant, Ghostery allows you to view and block trackers on websites you browse, and anonymises your data with enhancing anti-tracking technology.
-Having a Ghostery browser extension not only allows you to see Google tags, but gives you the ability to view advertising, Typekit, and social media trackers.
+Similar to Tag Assistant, Ghostery allows you to view and block trackers on websites you browse, and anonymizes your data with enhancing anti-tracking technology.
+Ghostery not only allows you to see Google tags, but gives you the ability to view advertising, typekits, and social media trackers.
 Apart from this, it has an ad-blocker, page blocker and more!

 Facebook Pixel Helper

 The Facebook Pixel Helper works in the background to look for conversion pixels or Facebook pixels, it helps you validate your pixel implementation and provides real time feedback on your pixels.
 A small number will appear on the Facebook Pixel Helper icon to indicate the number of pixel events.
 When clicked, a panel will expand to show a detailed overview of the page’s pixels, including warnings, errors and successes.

 This is a great tool to troubleshoot pixels running on client sites if you’re working on their social media.

 FireShot gives you the ability to take full web page screenshots with edit and annotation capabilities.
 You can capture web pages entirely to PDF (with links)/JPEG/PNG files, print, or copy to clipboard.
 This tool comes in handy when you need to send quick stats from Google Analytics.